• REVERSE MORTGAGE INFO

 Why not renovate your new home and turn it into your dream house?

+Building a home?
 Choose your builder carefully!

-An important aspect of building your home is choosing the right builder.
 Find one that has built the kind of house you want in terms of price, style and size.
 Look into the builder’s credentials with the local home builders association and ask for references from previous clients and do your due diligence to examine their standing with the Better Business Bureau.

-Expect ongoing inspections during constructionLenders will conduct routine inspections as the home is built.
+Lenders will conduct routine inspections as the home is built.
 During this period, the lender pays the builder in stages, called “draws."
-There are a lot of choices when purchasing a home or building onto a home you already own.
-Advisors Mortgage has a program called the FIX IT Mortgage which is our proprietary brand for our construction loans.
+There are a lot of choices when purchasing a home OR building onto a home you already own.

-You Are What Makes a Home a Home
+You Are What Makes a Home a Home!

 Keep More of Your Money, Less on Down Payments